3 minute read

 What is Score?

-The Score Specification is a developer-centric application definition that describes how to run a Workload.
+The Score Specification is a developer-centric definition that describes how to run a Workload.
 As a platform-agnostic declaration file,

 Who uses Score?